akomar812/craps/README.md

 # API
 * Start game or join current game by running: `join`
 * There must be at least one bet on the table before the shooter can roll
-* If a player or shooter is inactive for 1 minute they will be booted
+* If a player or shooter is inactive for 5 minutes they will be booted
+* New and returning players need to fetch their money from the bank in order for it to be available for wagering on the table.
+Players can take their winnings off of the table and store in the bank at any time.
+Any money on the table will automatically be banked when the player exits

 ## Commands